 Pool chemicals should be NSF-50 Certified as well, but only one pool chemical manufacturer we know of has every product NSF-50 certified at this time.

 Not every system mentioned here has NSF-50 certification, and of those types of systems that do, not every manufacturer is certified.
-So be careful with what you buy.
-In some cases, like HDO, there is not yet an NSF-50 standard for oxygen levels.
+Also, you should be aware that NSF/ANSI Standard 50 has different levels of certification.1

 There are essentially four types of secondary systems for swimming pools: